OIL-TO-GAS CONVERSION IN El Cajon

 Whether you end up on the lower or the upper end of that range depends on whether you need:

 - A New Gas Line: Many homes that rely on fuel oil for HVAC in El Cajon don’t have a natural gas line.
 To allow you to make use of this cleaner fuel source, one will have to be run.
 Because it represents future business, some area providers may cover this cost.

 - Ductwork Improvements: If your ducts look like Swiss cheese, you won’t fully experience the benefit of a more efficient system.
 For that reason, our HVAC experts may recommend you reroute or replace leaky ducts.

 - Chimney Improvements: Swapping to gas may mean relining your chimney ($750-$2000) as moisture in the new system’s exhaust can damage the stonework.
 This isn’t a concern with high-efficiency units, however.

 - Oil Tank Removal: Local building codes may require you to remove the defunct oil tank.
 How much this costs depends on whether the unit is above or below ground.
 Oil tank removal often requires a permit and may leave you with some landscaping work to do.

 While the initial costs can be inconvenient, most homeowners in the El Cajon area see savings just five or so years after their new HVAC equipment is installed.

 When you’re ready to swap oil for gas, Pacific here for you.
-Founded in 2008, we’ve helped ease the pain of oil-to-gas conversion for hundreds of homeowners in the La Mesa and El Cajon area.
+Founded in 2008, we’ve helped ease the pain of oil-to-gas conversion for hundreds of homeowners in the San Diego and El Cajon area.
 We offer upfront quotes and multiple options to ensure you get a new gas furnace that fits your heating and budgetary needs.
 In homes with newer oil systems, we may be able to do a simpler, more cost-effective conversion.
 Contact us through this website or call us for a free estimate.